+One of the best tips for travel photography for beginners is to use the Aperture Priority Mode in the camera.
 Aperture priority is the responsible mode for creating those coveted blurry backgrounds.
-In ‘A’ mode (or ‘Av’, depending on your camera manufacturer), you decide the ISO and aperture yourself and the camera will select the shutter speed required to achieve correct exposure.
-A lower number (or “f/stop”, eg. f/2.7) means that the depth of field will be shorter and you’ll get those blurry backgrounds you’re after.
+In ‘A’ mode (or ‘Av’, depending on your camera manufacturer), you decide the ISO and aperture yourself, and the camera will select the shutter speed required to achieve correct exposure.
+A lower number (or “f/stop”, e.g., f/2.7) means that the depth of field will be shorter, and you’ll get those blurry backgrounds you’re after.
 This is an extremely powerful tool to compose a harmonious photograph and easily blur out unwanted or distracting things in the background – especially effective for portraits.

 3. DON’T WAIT FOR THE RIGHT SHOT

 I went to a Buddhist temple in Cambodia once to photograph the architecture, but this group of young local girls kept dancing around me and were very much in the way!
 That is until I decided to make them the main subject of my photo.
 Have an open mind.
 Consider what’s already in place.